GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 Prepare the following cable to the below spec:

 1. Black, 18AWG, 5cm, two male ends.

- [Detach the boiler](https://www.youtube.com/watch?v=0ipvBdWaVzQ) (only watch as far as the 5min mark) to gain enough access to remove the thermocouple and replace it with the m4 bolted thermocouple sensor.
+    - Bridge the two wires disconnected from the brew thermostat.

-You’ll obviously need to remove the two connectors from the original thermostat first - which is located at the bottom of the boiler on the side closest to the power on switch.
+Watch this video on how to [detach the boiler](https://www.youtube.com/watch?v=0ipvBdWaVzQ) until the 5min mark.
+This will allow enough access to remove the thermocouple and replace it with the m4 bolted thermocouple sensor.

-The small black cable you prepared with the male spade ends is used to bridge the two wires that you just disconnected from the brew thermostat.
+Remove the two connectors from the original thermostat which are to be bridge.

 ![image](https://user-images.githubusercontent.com/53577819/154983715-46b1332f-f88a-4ef3-a625-b7f2788caf97.jpeg ':size=350')